 Dog Brain Booster

-Other Vitamins For Dogs With Seizures
+Other Vitamins for Dogs With Seizures

-— Some pet owners have found vitamins such as B Complex and Milk Thistle
+— Some pet owners have found vitamins such as B Complex and milk thistle

 6. Help Your Pet Feel Safe

-7. Consider An Integrated Approach To Managing Your Pet’s Seizures
+7. Consider an Integrated Approach To Managing Your Pet’s Seizures

-8. Maintain A Regular Schedule
+8. Maintain a Regular Schedule

 Legend’s Miraculous Recovery From Cluster Seizures

 Dr. Murray worked with us to introduce a very low dosage of Keppra into Legend’s schedule.
-We worked his other supplements and CBD oil into his regimen, so that his Keppra was given 3 times a day and everything else was given at other times.
+We worked his other supplements and CBD oil into his regimen so that his Keppra was given three times a day and everything else was given at other times.
 We made a huge commitment to keep his regimen for feeding, medications, supplements and activity as close to regular as we possibly could.
 This meant taking him with us as much as we could (he has always had separation anxiety) or hiring a pet sitter and keeping him on a regular schedule.
 Legend has not had another seizure since 2017.

 Over time, we saw our bouncy boy come back to us.
-He started playing with other dogs, wanting to go on walks, greeting guests when they walked in the door (previously he was hiding in another room).
-At 11 years of age, Legend has more energy and joie de vivre than he did at 8 years.
+He started playing with other dogs, wanting to go on walks and greeting guests when they walked in the door (previously he was hiding in another room).
+At 11 years of age, Legend has more energy and joie de vivre than he did at eight years.
 He didn’t have any side effects from the medication (we started with a very low dose and haven’t had to increase it) and has a wonderful quality of life, something we never thought possible at the height of his cluster seizures.